 “Camp Tiger was such a blast!
 It warms my heart to watch our campers laugh and play together in an encouraging and judge-free environment.
 We had so much fun at each stop on our adventure.
 We’re blessed to have many gracious donors that make these Camp Tiger adventures possible.
 This is such a special week for both the campers and counselors alike!”
 Hayley Vervaeke, MS2

 Camp Tiger is a free, five-day camp for children and teens ages 5 to 18 years old living with physical and cognitive challenges such as cystic fibrosis, Down syndrome, cerebral palsy, autism, and more.
 Since 2000, this camp has been organized by first and second year medical students from LSU Health Shreveport.
 Throughout the week, campers participate in a variety of activities in the Shreveport community such as trips to Hot Wheels of Wonder Skating Rink, Sci-Port Discovery Center, Gators and Friends, Holiday Lanes Bowling, and much more.
 Most importantly, the campers benefit from the social interaction with one another and the individual attention from camp counselors.
-We are looking forward to Camp Tiger this summer June 6-10, 2022!
+We are looking forward to Camp Tiger 2024!!